Air Condtioning | A/C Examples & Tips | Commercial Jobs | Furnaces | Residential Jobs | Contact / Quotes

 Electronic air filter:

-This 10” filter wires into the air handler or furnace and creates an electro static field.
-When air passes through the filter it electronically charges the air and has the ability to remove particles as fine as .01 microns such as smoke or dust.
-This filters much better than the above media filter.
+This 10” filter is the elite version and wires into the air handler or furnace and creates an electro static field.
+When air passes through the filter it electronically charges the air flow and has the ability to remove particles as fine as .01 microns such as smoke or dust.
+These filters offer complete control of air by removing even the finest of containments.
+They work much better than the above media filter and don’t slow the air flow.
 It usually has washable cells to cut down on replacement costs.

 1” electronic air filter:

-This filter works similar to the electronic air cleaner above but is only 1” thick so it fit into air handlers with height problems such as in a closet or above a hot water heater.
+This filter works similar to the electronic air cleaner above but is only 1” thick so it fits into air handlers with height problems such as in a closet or above a hot water heater.
 This filter also can be put into a filter back grill and it wires through the return to the air handler or furnace.
 This filter comes with three media pads that you change every four months.
 This is my favorite air cleaner because it doesn’t create much static pressure and the pads are cheap and easy to change.
 This filter works in almost any situation and is very reliable and effective.

 Change Your Air Filter Regularly